-Hybrid sleep is a built-in feature of Windows for a long time.
-It is still available in the latest operating system, Windows 11.
-You can put your computer into a low power state to save energy by enabling the hybrid sleep feature.
-On Windows 11, Hybrid sleep is a type of sleep state that consolidates sleep and hibernate.
+Hybrid sleep has been a built-in feature of Windows for a long time.
+It is still available in the latest operating system, Windows 11/10.
+You can put your computer into a low-power state to save energy by enabling the hybrid sleep feature.
+On Windows 11/10, Hybrid sleep is a type of sleep state that consolidates sleep and hibernating.
 When you enable this functionality, all the data in RAM are written to the hard drive, and then the computer goes into a low-power sleep state.

 By default, Hybrid sleep is enabled for desktops but turned off on laptops.
 However, Microsoft has provided an option to turn on this feature on laptops also.

-How to Turn off or Turn on Hybrid Sleep on Windows 11?
+How to Enable or Disable Hybrid Sleep on Windows 11 or 10?

 Step 1.
 Open Control Panel.